NavIC

 List of Navigation Satellites

-List of All NavIC Supported Phones
+List of all Supported Phones

 Huawei’s Honor brand has unveiled Honor 30 Pro and 30 Pro+ smartphones in China.
 Both phones are powered by Kirin 990 5G SoC and run Android 10 OS with Magic UI 3.1 on top of it.
-They support NavIC, 40W SuperCharge fast charging and dual 5G SA/NSA.
+They support NavIC, 40W SuperCharge fast charging, and dual 5G SA/NSA.

 navic support on x50 pro

-Alongside Snapdragon 865 chipset, Qualcomm’s Snapdragon 720G for mid-range gaming devices and Snapdragon 662 & 460 for affordable handsets also support NavIC.
+Alongside the Snapdragon 865 chipset, Qualcomm’s Snapdragon 720G for mid-range gaming devices and Snapdragon 662 & 460 for affordable handsets also support NavIC.
 Now, we have three 720G powered phones, namely Realme 6 Pro, Redmi Note 9 Pro, and Redmi Note 9 Pro Max.
-All three of them come with NavIC navigation system out of the box.
+All three of them come with a NavIC navigation system out of the box.

 NavIC Supported Phones's Processors